maxlucuta/semi-static-conditions/README.md

 ## Basic Usage

-Semi-static conditions behave as an abstraction to conditional statements and switch statements, with subtle differences occurring at the hardware level.
+Semi-static conditions behave as an abstraction to conditional statements and switch statements, but remove the runtime cost associated with branch-taking.
 To start off using this, define a set of functions that are your 'branches', these must all have identical signatures to for the construct to work.

 ```c++